Reinforcement Learning for Long-Horizon Unordered Tasks: From Boolean to Coupled Reward Machines: Introduction

-In our running example, the CoRM agent learns low-level policies to locate box $1$, box $2$, and the station corresponding to the right parts of the RM-state labels: $1$, $2$, and s, respectively.
-In coupled states $0$\set{$1$,$2$}$1$ and $0$\set{$1$,$2$}$2$, the agent decides to transition from $0$\set{$1$,$2$}$2$ because its $\eta$ value is $10$, which is lower than $12$ of state $0$\set{$1$,$2$}$1$.
+We exploit the structure of coupled RMs in a new task-decomposition $Q$-learning-based algorithm: QCoRM.
+In QCoRM, the agent learns low-level policies for completing individual subtasks along with a high-level policy over coupled RM states to decide completion order.
+The algorithm leverages the fact that each state in a coupled RM always corresponds to a single subtask.
+For the high-level policy, we treat coupled RM states as multi-armed bandits.
+As the decision metric, we use the expected number of steps $\eta(u)$ from each RM state $u$ to a goal state.
+The high-level policy coordinates low-level learning by shaping the reward signals using the episode length, preserving global optimality in tabular settings.
+In our running example, the QCoRM agent learns low-level policies to locate box $1$, box $2$, and the station, as indicated by the right parts of the RM-state labels: $1$, $2$, and s, respectively.
+In coupled states $0$\set{$1$,$2$}$1$ and $0$\set{$1$,$2$}$2$, the agent decides to transition from $0$\set{$1$,$2$}$2$ because its $\eta$ value is $10$, which is lower than $12$ for state $0$\set{$1$,$2$}$1$.

-\textbf{Contributions.} First, we define numeric, agenda, and coupled RMs.
-Numeric RMs allow compact task descriptions, agenda RMs associate state with agendas, and coupled RMs allow for parallel and independent learning.
-Our second contribution is a compositional learning algorithm---$Q$-learning with coupled RMs (CoRM).
-CoRM can learn an optimal policy for complex unordered non-Markovian tasks.
-While we focus on unordered subtasks, CoRM is general, and its application to sequential tasks can reduce the number of low-level policies to learn.
-For example, for a sequential task to reach \texttt{a}, \texttt{b}, and \texttt{a} in order (RM states $u_0$, $u_1$, and $u_2$), the CoRM agent learns two reusable policies to reach \texttt{a} and \texttt{b}.
-In contrast, the Boolean-RM agent learns three policies associated with all RM states $u_0$, $u_1$, and $u_2$.
+While we focus on unordered subtasks, QCoRM can reduce the number of low-level policies to learn in sequential tasks.
+For example, to reach \texttt{a}, \texttt{b}, and \texttt{a} in order (RM states $u_0$, $u_1$, and $u_2$), the QCoRM agent learns two reusable policies to reach \texttt{a} and \texttt{b}.
+In contrast, the Boolean-RM agent learns three policies, one per RM state $u_0$, $u_1$, and $u_2$.